weikhar/Web-Apps/README.md

 # Your first Progressive Web App Code Lab

+-This is to demo webapp on local machine	+These are the resource files needed for the [Your first Progressive Web App](https://codelabs.developers.google.com/codelabs/your-first-pwapp/)
+-Needs:	+code lab from Google.
+-1) Web browser, using Chrome
+-2) Chrome extension "Web server for Chrome" (ie, "200 OK") -3) a working folder to contains the web app files
+-4) Point the webserver to the working folder
+-5) this set of demo codes

+-How to run:	+This is a work in progress, if you find a mistake, please [file an issue](https://github.com/googlecodelabs/your-first-pwapp/issues).
+Thanks!
+-1) Prepare the web-app files in your working folder -2) Start "Web server for Chrome" pointing to your working folder -3) your web-app is running

 These are the resource files needed for the [Your first Progressive Web App](https://codelabs.developers.google.com/codelabs/your-first-pwapp/) code lab from Google.